 After completing your core 45-week diesel or 75-week auto + diesel program at UTI, you can apply for the 12-week Fendt Technician Academy Manufacturer-Specific Advanced Training program.

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for diesel mechanics was $48,500 in May 2019.29 This means half of technicians earned more and half earned less.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for bus and truck mechanics and diesel engine specialists in the United States was $50,200 in May 2020.29 This means half of technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including employer, demand and cost of living in the area.
 To learn about the annual median wages for diesel technicians across the U.S., check out our diesel technician salary guide.

 Yes.
 In UTI’s Fendt Technician Academy, students learn how to diagnose and repair leading tractor equipment.
 Graduates are prepared to work as entry-level agricultural mechanics for Fendt.
 The program requires a minimum one-year commitment for employment at a Fendt Tractor dealership.